 Our community places an extremely high value on education.
 Our district meets those expectations by providing the best possible learning environment and curriculum designed to prepare students for a successful future.
 The BPS staff strives to outdo themselves and, as a result, our schools have always ranked among the highest achieving in the state.
-Both Seaholm and Groves high schools have earned a place on the top Michigan high schools by U.S. News and World Report.
-Seaholm earned the No. 5 spot in the state and Groves earned No. 22.
-BPS is also home to Albert Einstein Distinguished Fellow, Doug Baltz, the 2015 Michigan Teacher of the Year, Rick Joseph, Michigan Art Education Association Middle School Art Educator of the Year, Michael Orlando and 2015 Michigan Debate Coach of the Year, John Lawson.
+Both Seaholm and Groves high schools have earned a places on the top Michigan High Schools by U.S. News and World Report and Newsweek's America's Top High Schools.
+Bridge Magazine and Niche.com also rank BPS among the best in the county and state.

 Our students have the benefit of 39 Advanced Placement class choices and 36 Honors courses, with language options that include Spanish, French, Chinese and Japanese.
 For a list of our AP Scholars, Michigan Math Prize accomplishments and National Merit Semifinalists, select the Student Achievement link on the left sidebar.
 Our award-winning Robotics program offers students skills beyond the classroom and into the real world.
 With eleven National Schools of Character, our students find academic and personal success on a strong character education foundation.